Dual Degree Program in Social Work and Education

-The MSW/EdM program usually takes two and a half to three years, though more time may be required if the student wishes to pursue teacher licensure in Special Education.
+The MSW/EdM program usually takes two and a half to three years of full-time study, though more time may be required if the student wishes to pursue teacher licensure in Special Education.
 The MSW/EdD program is contingent on completion of comprehensive examinations and dissertation research.
 Coursework takes about three years.

 Programs and Goals

 - Both social workers and educators are deeply involved in working with children and families at risk.
-The dual degree program is designed to give students skills that cross cut these disciplines.
-Our goal is to prepare leaders who have a rich understanding of work with children and families and can also design and administer creative programmatic responses to the changing needs of schools and communities.
+The dual degree program is designed to give students skills that cross cut these disciplines that will be applicable in a variety of social work and education settings and in a variety of professional roles.

 - Interested students concentrate in either Clinical or Macro Social Work at the School of Social Work.
 At the School of Education, they concentrate in Special Education and may obtain teacher certification with additional coursework.